Umuokpara

-Umuopara are a clan of the Igbo people of Umuahia Nigeria Which is one of the five Clans that make up the present day Umuahia.
+Umuopara is a clan of the Igbo people of Umuahia, Abia State, Nigeria. it's one of the five clans that make up Umuahia (The Capital City of Abia State).
 Umuopara lies on the western border of Abia with Imo State.
-The natural boundaries between the Umuopara of Umuahia Abia State and its Umungwa and Udo-Mbaise neighbours both in Imo state is the Imo River.
+The natural boundaries between the Umuopara of Umuahia, Abia State and its Umungwa and Udo-Mbaise neighbours both in Imo state is the Imo River.